Protect Yourself from Wix Phishing Scams: A Personal Message from Lola

 Your vigilance matters.
 Every time you double-check a suspicious email or message, you’re helping protect not just me, but the wider creative and small business community.

-Stay savvy, stay safe, and keep shining online
+Stay savvy, stay safe, and keep shining online!

 Lola